 An interpretation of the observed distribution near and above the critical point may be hypothesized in two parts: one regarding the shape, and one regarding the relation to criticality.
-Similar distributions are produced in forced passive-tracer advection-diffusion problems (Gollub et al. 1991; Shraiman and Siggia 1994; Pierrehumbert 2000).
-Forcing in the observed case occurs in several forms: a largescale input by evaporation and eventual loss at convective scales by precipitation; in between there is a threedimensional transport problem.
-While several parts of the problem are more complex than the forced convectiondiffusion prototypes, the essential conditions are sufficiently similar that this appears a plausible explanation for the observed transition from Gaussian core to exponential tail.
+Similar distributions are produced in forced passive-tracer advection-diffusion problems (Gollub et al. 1991; Shraiman and Siggia 1994; Pierrehumbert 2000; Bourlioux and Majda 2002).
+Forcing in the observed case occurs in several forms: a large-scale input by evaporation and eventual loss at convective scales by precipitation; in between there is a three-dimensional transport problem.
+While several parts of the problem are more complex than the forced advection-diffusion prototypes, the essential conditions are sufficiently similar that this appears a plausible explanation for the observed transition from Gaussian core to exponential tail.
 One then needs to explain the relationship of this distribution to the critical value for the onset of strong precipitation.

 The observed alignment of the steep drop associated with the upper side of the Gaussian with the critical point can then be explained as follows.
 This is a variant of the arguments applied to self organized criticality (Dickman et al. 1998) for non-equilibrium systems with a feedback that moves them back toward a critical point (specifically, an absorbing state of a related system) when an external forcing acts to move them above it.
 For large-scale forcing that tends to increase column water vapor, sufficient occurrences in the critical region and above are required to provide the balancing precipitation.
 Consider shifting the distribution toward higher water vapor until there is sufficient sink; if the strong but relatively rare precipitation events in the long tail above criticality cannot provide enough moisture sink, then the balance will very likely occur when the rapid increase associated with the upper edge of the Gaussian core approaches the critical point.
-The rapid change in frequency of occurrence along this side of the Gaussian core implies that this part of the distribution cannot be pushed very far into the critical region without strong moisture input to the system.
-Furthermore, the crossover from the Gaussian core to the exponential tail may depend on the forcing (with a relatively larger core for weak forcing), and this may be hypothesized to further constrain the crossover from Gaussian to exponential to occur near the critical point.
+Unless the forcing can sustain very strong moisture input into the system, the steep drop in frequency of occurrence must coincide with the steep increase in $\langle P \rangle$ near criticality.